Sophomore Planning Process:

 - Have you talked about your plans to study abroad with people who know you well, such as your professors, advisers, and family members?
 What are their thoughts about your plan?

-- What might be the alternative benefits of remaining at Bryn Mawr throughout the junior year?
+- Will you try to count courses taken abroad towards your major?
+What might be the alternative benefits of remaining at Bryn Mawr throughout the junior year?

 Students who are planning to study abroad should: